Dear Coretta

 Committed to change, together

 Microsoft is honored to be the Official Technology Partner of The King Library & Archives, a multi-year effort using a Microsoft Azure Digital Asset Management solution.
 We’re helping preserve The King Library & Archives—the world’s largest collection of primary source material related to the life and work of Martin Luther King, Jr. and the American civil rights movement.
-We’re excited to launch The King Center Timeline to share its history and impact as established by Mrs. Coretta Scott King in 1968.
+We’re excited to launch the Coretta Scott King Rose Gallery to share The King Center’s history and impact as established by Mrs. Coretta Scott King in 1968.

 Our work to build organizations, cultures, and a world where everyone is included is as urgent as ever.
 Propelled by the words, actions, and accomplishments of Mrs. Coretta Scott King and others like her who have envisioned the future and helped push us forward, we remain committed to driving systemic change, together.